Guitar Chord Progression Course

 Im, IVm & Vm chords – Step 4

-The variations that make the songs are often created by changing a chord that should have been major, into a minor chord.
+The variations that make the songs are often created by changing a chord that should have been major, into a minor chord (Im, IVm & Vm).

 IIx, IIIx & VIx chords – Step 5